 If you’ve got even less time, here below is a superfast summary:

 I used to be able to actually see stars.
-In the Siberian Mountains, I have looked up and seen Seven Sisters – when only five are generally visible in the UK.
+In the Siberian Mountains, I have looked up and seen nine or more of the Seven Sisters – when only five are generally visible in the UK.
 Ive shown the Seven sisters in the image above.

 Then, when I was in Baja California, I woke up in the middle of several nights.
 Until i was able to see the comet racing ever-nearer.
 It was like the comet was knocking on my head!
 To insist I looked up and saw!